-Jacob M. Sitman is a shareholder in the Employment Law & Labor Relations Group.
-He represents both private and public employers in a wide array of employment law and traditional labor matters.
+Now, as a Shareholder and the Chair of the Firm’s Employment Law & Labor Relations Group, Mr. Sitman represents employers and executives, in a wide array of employment law and traditional labor matters.
 A skilled litigator, Mr. Sitman often represents employers in federal and state court in defense of claims of discrimination, harassment, whistleblower, breach of contract, wrongful discharge and workplace safety claims filed in state and federal courts, with administrative agencies and in arbitration (union grievance, Act 111, and private employment claims), including but not limited to matters filed with the U.S. Department of Labor, EEOC, PHRC, NLRB, OSHA.
 He has also been successful in wage and hour, noncompete and trade secret litigation and appeals.